Bruins Wrap: Panthers Surge Past Boston With Strong Third Period In Game 2

 — Brandon Montour potted two goals for the Panthers in the third period, including the game-winner.

 — Brad Marchand scored his second goal of the playoffs while the Bruins were shorthanded in the middle frame.
-The well disciplined forward stayed out of the box while being manhandled by Florida defenseman Radko Gudas throught the first period.
+The well=disciplined forward stayed out of the box while being manhandled by Florida defenseman Radko Gudas throughout the first period.

-— Florida’s Alex Lyon stopped 33-of-37 shots he faced to earn his first ever postseason win.
+— Florida’s Alex Lyon stopped 34-of-37 shots he faced to earn his first ever postseason win.

 WAGER WATCH